briandrum/codes.forchagrin.com/committees-boards-and-commissions.md

 ### Infrastructure & Operations Committee

+The Infrastructure & Operations Committee shall oversee the planning, development, maintenance, and improvement of the Village's physical assets and public works.
+Its jurisdiction includes streets, bridges, sidewalks, sewers, stormwater systems, utilities coordination, and Village-owned facilities.
+The committee shall review and recommend capital improvement projects, evaluate infrastructure needs, and ensure that projects are consistent with the Village's long-range planning, environmental sustainability goals, and fiscal priorities.

  Name         | Role   | Term
 --------------|--------|-------------------------------------------------------------------------------------
 Andrew Rockey | Member | <small>Appointed by Council president to a one-year term ending Dec 31, 2026</small>